idreessyed1/Template-Scan-Configurations/README.md

     - Authenticated-only crawling
     - Single-threaded scanning (max 1 item in progress)
     - Crawling and auditing run sequentially, not in parallel
-  - Best For: Multi-page applications with complex session dependencies that require careful state management
+  - Best For: Multi-page applications that can only handle one active session at a time

 <b>Single-page App - Comprehensive.json</b>
   - Purpose: Thorough scanning for single-page applications